Sandro (footballer, born 1980)

 Sandro Cardoso dos Santos (born March 22, 1980), simply known as Sandro is a Brazilian footballer who plays as a role of forward.

 He was a member of U-19 Brazil national football team and a top scorer of 2001 season K-league.

 He scored the decisive winning goal in the 2001 AFC Champions League Final against Jubilo Iwata.

 He joined Shandong Luneng Taishan in July 2009 and scored his first goal for Shandong on August 26, 2009 against Changchun Yatai with 2-3 loss.

 Sandro moved back to Changsha Ginde in February 2010.

 Playstyle

-With his strong physical capabilities and Brazilian unique individual skills, he deployed opponent's defense.
-And he was very decisive in the chances of making goals.
+He used his physical strength and technical skills to move past through the defenders.
+During his career, he had a high rate of converting scoring opportunities into goals.

 Career

 Portuguesa

 Sandro started his career in Brazil in 1998, playing in Portuguesa.
 However, due to his young age, he could not play regularly and only played U-18 and reserve games.